 Assistant Director, Strategic Partnerships

-Paul manages campus and strategic relations for the Center, as well as Web communications, media relations, proposals, and the corporate program.
+Paul manages campus and strategic relations for the Center, as well as Web communications, media relations, proposals, and the Partner Program.
 He is one of the authors of a national report on cloud computing.
 Previously, Paul held management positions in the real-time simulation industry, working on projects for NASA, the commercial airlines, and the healthcare industry.
 Prior to that, he provided communications and new business consulting to IBM, Chicago Pneumatic, and others businesses.
 Paul’s postgraduate studies were at Syracuse University.
 He may be reached at 607-227-1865 or by